-Post Traumatic Stress Disorder (PTSD) – A Primer on Neuropsychiatry and Treatment
+Post Traumatic Stress Disorder (PTSD) – A Primer on Neurobiology and Management

 Psychological trauma involves the witnessing of a traumatic or life-threatening event directly to yourself or others.
 The individual is likely to experience intense fear, horror, and helplessness, which can result in a permanent or transient psychological wound characterised by physical, cognitive, emotional and behavioural changes.

 For most, the trauma is acute and transient and results in minimal functional impairment.
 The psychological trauma can be classified into three clusters of symptoms.
 These include: